rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 We can resolve the second concern by defining the "stat" parameters in the yaml switch to reflect the object used to track "state".
 Let's assume we have a Flag "OutsideDecoState" which tracks whether the outside decorations are on or not.
 Discover it as a binary sensor.

-Use the same "virtual" external deviceas before, but include the binary sensor in the yaml:
+Use the same "virtual" external devices before, but include the binary sensor in the yaml:

 {% raw %}
 ``` yaml